-South African graduates are invited by the Embassy of France to apply to their competitive Masters and Doctorate scholarship program.
+South African graduates are invited by the Embassy of France to apply to their competitive Masters and Doctorate program.
 Applications from all academic disciplines, especially science and technology, will be considered for the academic year starting in September 2018.

 Since 2011, the French Embassy has invested over 1.5 million euros in South African student mobility and has sent around 180 South African students to complete their tertiary degrees at elite French Higher Education Institutions.
 The French government has supported just under forty students during the academic year 2016 /2017 with their Master’s and Doctorate degrees.
-Some of the scholarship holders will continue with their studies in 2018/2019 at the French Higher Education institutions while others will return as France Alumni ambassadors to invest their acquired skills in South Africa.
+Some of the program holders will continue with their studies in 2018/2019 at the French Higher Education institutions while others will return as France Alumni ambassadors to invest their acquired skills in South Africa.

 - Application Deadline: March 20, 2018